Are You or Someone You Care About:

 - Students are offered free haircuts compliments of our Cosmetology & Barbering program

-For any and all above services, students MUST speak to Zoe Messenger or Erin LeDuc for access.
-The Center for Women & Men is a one-stop shop for services for our homeless and hungry students.
+For any and all above services, students may speak to Zoe Messenger in the Center for Women & Men.
+The Center for Women & Men is a one-stop location for enrolled DSC students experiencing homeless, potential homelessness, and/or food insecurities.

 Zoe Messenger – 386-506-3434